-A recent study looked at a type of ICI called pembrolizumab (brand name Keytruda), which was administered as an intravenous infusion every three weeks in the outpatient clinic to 26 patients with metastatic MCC, who had not received any prior systemic therapy.
+A recent study looked at a type of ICI called pembrolizumab (brand name Keytruda), which was administered as an intravenous infusion every three weeks in the outpatient clinic to patients with metastatic MCC, who had not received any prior systemic therapy.
 Of those patients, 56% had impressive shrinkage of their tumors.
 Patients with both virus-positive and virus-negative tumors responded to the treatment.
 Importantly, 86% of those who initially responded had long lasting responses, which were strikingly more durable than the chemotherapy responses (Nghiem et al, 2016).
-Based on this data, pembrolizumab was recently listed as a treatment option for patients with metastatic MCC in the 2017 NCCN NCCN National Comprehensive Cancer Network.
+Based on these data, pembrolizumab was listed as a treatment option for patients with metastatic MCC in the 2017 NCCN NCCN National Comprehensive Cancer Network.
 The NCCN publishes annual consensus guidelines for the care of cancers, including MCC, based on expert opinion from all major cancer centers in the United States. guidelines.
-Pembrolizumab is approved by the US FDA for treatment of other cancers and can be prescribed by oncologists even outside of clinical trials.
+In 2018, pembrolizumab was approved by the FDA for treatment of MCC and can be prescribed by oncologists outside of clinical trials.
 In 2019, a follow-up study validated these early findings with encouraging long-term outcomes.

 Avelumab (brand name Bavencio), another ICI that also works by blocking the PD-1 pathway (it binds to a ligand of PD-1 called PD-L1), is an FDA-approved drug that has shown considerable promise in fighting MCC.
 This drug was tested in 88 patients with metastatic MCC who had previously been treated with chemotherapy, and whose tumors had then come back.
 These patients thus had especially difficult-to-treat tumors.
 Of the 88 patients treated, 28 (32%) responded with significant tumor shrinkage.
-As with pembrolizumab, the responses appeared to be strikingly more durable than chemotherapy responses, with over 80% of patients who initially responded to avelumab having impressively durable responses continuing beyond a year.2 It is currently being investigated in patients with metastatic disease that have not been previously treated with chemotherapy.
+As with pembrolizumab, the responses appeared to be strikingly more durable than chemotherapy responses, with over 80% of patients who initially responded to avelumab having impressively durable responses continuing beyond a year.2 It has also been shown to be effective in patients with metastatic disease that has not been previously treated with chemotherapy.